Dali refloated weeks after collapse of Key Bridge, a milestone in reopening access to the Port of Baltimore. Here's what happens next

 The relocation of the ship, which is about the length of three football fields, brings Unified Command close to reopening the federal channel.

-The ship will travel at a speed of 1 mile an hour as it makes its way to Seagirt Marine Terminal.
+The ship traveled at a speed of 1 mile per hour, making its way to Seagirt Marine Terminal.

 A giant hydraulic claw will make that possible by removing pieces of the bridge embedded in the Patapsco River bed.

-At the local terminal, any remaining wreckage on the ship would be offloaded and taken to Sparrows Point for recycling or disposal.
+At the local terminal, any remaining wreckage on the ship will be offloaded and taken to Sparrows Point for recycling or disposal.

-Dali's crew of 22 have remained on the ship since the March 26 accident.
-They do not have the appropriate visas to leave the ship, our media partner the Baltimore Banner reports, so they rely on organizations to bring them essentials.
+Dali's crew of 22 has remained on the ship since the March 26 accident, and will remain on the ship as it's transported.
+The crewmembers do not have the appropriate visas to leave the ship, our media partner the Baltimore Banner reported, so they rely on organizations to bring them essentials.

 It was not immediately clear if and when the malfunctioning ship might be able to sail again to leave the Port of Baltimore.